ntno/aws-exam-prep/sqs-sns.md

 * anonymous access is possible via IAM policies
 * 1 million free requests per month
 * message will be visible for a maximum of 12 hours
+* you can specify what size messages are allowed in the queue (1kb - 256 kb) - SetQueueAttributes

 #### dead letter queue
 * receive message from other source queues